Lead Opinion

 C. The clear-notice requirement under the Spending Clause

 The Court reiterated that “Congress must express clearly its intent to impose conditions on the grant of federal funds so that the States can knowingly decide whether or not to accept those funds.”
 Id.
-“That canon,” the Court continued, “applies with greatest force where, as here, a State‘s potential obligations under the Act are largely indeterminate.”
+“That canon,” the Court continued, “applies with greatest force where, as here, a State’s potential obligations under the Act are largely indeterminate.”
 Id.
 “The crucial inquiry, however, is not whether a State would knowingly undertake that obligation, but whether Congress spoke so clearly that we can fairly say that the State could make an informed choice.”
-Id. at 25 (emphasis added).
-Thus, the Court concluded that “Congress fell well short of providing clear notice to the States that they, by accepting funds under the Act, would indeed be obligated to comply with” the “bill of rights” provision in the DDA.
-Id.
+Id. at 25,

-The Supreme Court applied these principles again in Arlington, where a similar question arose under the IDEA,
+The Supreme Court applied these principles again in Arlington, where a similar question arose under the IDEA, 20 U.S.C. § 1400 et. seq.
+Arlington,

 D. NCLB

-1. Text of the Act
+1. Text of the Ad

-This is not to say that the Secretary‘s interpretation of the Act is frivolous.
-But the only relevant question is whether the Act provides clear notice to the States of their obligation.
+This is not to say that the Secretary’s interpretation of the Act is frivolous.
+But the only relevant question is whether the Act provides dear notice to the States of their obligation.
 See Arlington, 548 U.S.

 General prohibition.
 Nothing in this Act shall be construed to authorize an officer or employee of the Federal Government to mandate, direct, or control a State, local educational agency, or school’s curriculum, program of instruction, or allocation of State or local resources, or mandate a State or any subdivision thereof to spend any funds or incur any costs not paid for under this Act.

-Second, while the Plaintiffs provide strong evidence that many States and indeed the former Secretary interpreted NCLB not to impose costs exceeding fed-
+Second, while the Plaintiffs provide strong evidence that many States and indeed the former Secretary interpreted NCLB not to impose costs exceeding fed

 3. The Secretary’s interpretations of the text